The Learner’s Guide to Living Trust

 A will and a living trust both consider your wishes pertaining to your estate, investments, property, and other assets.
 The significant difference is that a will is activated after death and enters probate.

-What is a living trust?
-It is a legal document created by a grantor (you), in which your estate is placed in a trust to help you during your lifetime.
-Then it is transferred to the beneficiaries after your death by your trustee (heir/successor) who has the power to manage the estate.
+A living trust is a legal document that a grantor (you) creates, in which your estate is placed in a trust to help you during your lifetime.
+Then your trustee, who has the power to manage the estate, transfers to the beneficiaries after your death.

 Contrary to popular belief, estate planning is not only about death.
 It focuses on asset control even when you are alive.